Alex Jones: Other opinions

 Jones is known for both his opposition to vaccines, and his views on vaccine controversies.
-On June 16, 2017, Vox covered his claim that the introduction of the Sesame Street character Julia, an autistic Muppet, was "designed to normalize autism, a disorder caused by vaccines."
+On June 16, 2017, Vox covered his claim that the introduction of the Sesame Street character Julia, an autistic Muppet, was "designed to normalize autism, a disorder caused by vaccines".
 On November 20, 2017, The New Yorker quoted Jones as claiming InfoWars was "defending people's right to not be forcibly infected with vaccines".
-Critics argue that he endangers "children by convincing their parents that vaccines are dangerous."
+Critics argue that he endangers children "by convincing their parents that vaccines are dangerous".
 Jones has specifically disputed the safety and effectiveness of MMR vaccines.

-Book project
+In April 2022, Jones denied Russian war crimes by accusing the Ukrainians of staging the Bucha massacre.

-On January 23, 2018, Jones announced he would be working with author Neil Strauss on his upcoming book, titled The Secret History of the Modern World & the War for the Future.
+In August 2024, Jones suggested he might relocate to Russia after Vladimir Putin signed a decree offering sanctuary to those who shared "traditional values."

 Connections to Donald Trump

 2016 presidential campaign

 On December 2, 2015, Donald Trump, then a presidential candidate, appeared on The Alex Jones Show, with Trump stating to Jones at the end: "your reputation is amazing.
 I will not let you down.
-You'll be very, very impressed, I hope."
+You'll be very, very impressed, I hope".
 During the broadcast, Jones compared Trump to George Washington and said 90% of his listeners supported his candidacy.
-Jones and Trump both said the appearance was arranged by Roger Stone, who made multiple appearances on Jones' program during the 2016 presidential campaign.
-Ron and Rand Paul were the only other significant politicians to appear on Jones' show in the preceding few years.
+Jones and Trump both said the appearance was arranged by Roger Stone, who made multiple appearances on Jones's program during the 2016 presidential campaign.
+Ron and Rand Paul were the only other significant politicians to appear on Jones's show in the preceding few years.
 Jones indicated his support for Trump during the presidential campaign.

 During his 2016 presidential campaign, via his Twitter account, Trump linked to InfoWars articles as sources for his claim "thousands and thousands" of Muslims celebrated 9/11 and the false assertion California was not suffering from a drought.
 A few days before one of Trump's August 2016 rallies, InfoWars published a video claiming Democratic candidate Hillary Clinton had mental health issues, which Trump recycled in his campaign speech at the rally, according to Mother Jones.
 Trump's claim the 2016 vote would be rigged, The Independent reported, followed a Jones video making the same claim two days earlier.
 In one of her own speeches and video ads, Clinton criticized Trump for his ties to Jones.

 Jones ran a campaign attacking former president Bill Clinton as a rapist.
 He designed a T-shirt, ran another "get on MSM" competition and gate-crashed The Young Turks set at the RNC, while displaying the T-shirt, resulting in a physical altercation with Cenk Uygur.
 Jones said Hillary Clinton and Barack Obama were demons because they both smelt of sulfur, a claim supposedly based on assertions from people in contact with them.
 In late 2015, InfoWars began selling T-shirts with the slogan "Hillary for Prison".

 According to Jones, Trump called him on the day after the election to thank him for his help in the campaign.